AttackOnJasper/University-notes/notes/aws/aws.md

 ## CloudFront Distribution
+* Consists of a collection of Edge locations
 * How to enable?
 	* 'CloudFront' -> 'Create Distribution' -> Select 'Origin Domain Name' to S3 bucket
 	* Takes 15 - 20 minutes to deploy / disable a distribution
 * Invalidation
 	* To remove files from being cached in edge locations
 	* Can invalidate files & directorys

+### HTTPS
+* Can use CloudFront to redirect HTTP to HTTPS
+* Can select / create `SSL Certificates` to be distributed

 ### CloudFront Signed URLs & Cookies (to secure authorized contents)